Distributed Cryptography with IoT Devices

 In standard public-key cryptography, a compromised private key is a permanent, silent vulnerability.
 This project explored a scheme where each IoT device holds a required component of the recipient's effective private key, forcing an attacker to independently compromise every participating device.

 The underlying cryptographic concepts are well-established.
-The engineering challenge — and the focus of this work — was whether they could be made to work within microcontroller constraints.
+The engineering challenge was whether they could be made to work within microcontroller constraints.

 Implementation